Brilliant, Persistent Winter Berries on Shrubs and Trees Provide Color and Beauty in the Garden.

 Skimmia japonica 'Highgrove Redbud'Skimmia japonica 'Highgrove Redbud'

 Viburnum dilatatum, linden viburnum, Zones 5-7—shrub, excellent red fruit color.
-'Asian Beauty' hand 'Cardinal Candy' are two good cultivars that hold there color well through the winter.
+'Asian Beauty' hand 'Cardinal Candy' are two good cultivars that hold their color well through the winter.

 Viburnum dilatatum 'Cardinal Candy'Viburnum dilatatum 'Cardinal Candy'